perkbox/fe-challenge/README.md

 ## Submission

-Upload the zip file to a cloud storage of your choice, just make sure its accessible. (e.g. GoogleDrive, github) (tip: don't include the node_modules folder!)
+Upload the zip file to a cloud storage of your choice, just make sure it's accessible. (e.g. GoogleDrive, github) (tip: don't include the node_modules folder!)